kykiefer/depression-detect/README.md

 The input to the CNN is akin to the spectrogram you see in Figure 2 below.

+<sub>**Technical note:** The spectrograms are generated through a Short-Time Fourier Transform (STFT).
+STFT is a short-term processing technique that breaks the signals possibly overlapping frames using a moving window technique and computes the Discrete Fourier Transform (DFT) at each frame.<sup>[4](#references)</sup> There is a trade-off between frequency and time resolution that was not extensively explored in the project.
+In this project, a window length of 32 ms was used with a Hanning window.</sub>

 <img alt="Spectrogram" src="images/spectrogram2.png" width='800'>

 <sub><b>Figure 2: </b> Spectrogram of a [plosive](http://www.soundonsound.com/sound-advice/q-how-can-i-deal-plosives), followed by a second of silence, and then me saying "Welcome to *DepressionDetect*". </sub>